What is it like to work with you?

 What if I’m in crisis?

 If you’re navigating a very high-stakes or urgent situation, or facing extreme emotional overwhelm that makes it hard to step back and reflect, this may not be the right time for us to work together.
-I can often be helpful in intense circumstances, but I also know when a situation moves beyond the scope of what I can hold.
+I can often be helpful in intense circumstances, but I also know when a situation requires more than I am able to provide.
 I reserve the right to pause or decline work when I sense that I cannot effectively be of service.

 What if I’m not tapering?